 Businesses across the marketing sphere are setting in place and implementing their digital marketing plans for 2017.
-Many will be concerned to spot and exploit the current trends – some will fall by the wayside, but those who are savvy enough will surf the wave to the heady horizons of market domination.
+Many will be concerned to spot and exploit the current trends – some will fall by the wayside, but those who are savvy enough and took the time to explore the iTonic blog will surf the wave to the heady horizons of market domination.

 Here, we’re going to look at some of the things that will help you to get ahead in a year that will, undoubtedly, be a rocky road for all of us.
 Marketing industry, or not, it’s going to be a rough, but interesting, year.